-I touched on this tip in our “Maximizing Your Chase Sapphire Reserve Card” video, so check it out for more details.
+I touched on this tip in our “Maximizing Your Chase Sapphire Reserve Card” post/video, so check it out for more details.
 Basically, you can increase the redemption rate of your Freedom and Freedom Unlimited points by transferring them to your Reserve card since it has a 1.5 cents per point redemption rate versus the standard 1.25 cents per point rate found on most Chase cards.

 5. Be creative with your bonus category spend

 You might think that you’ll never actually spend $1500 on groceries or drug store purchases, and you’re probably right.
 However, you can often buy other things at these stores like gift cards.

 While I wouldn’t abuse this tactic, it’s definitely a great way to earn the extra points on purchases you might need to make.
 As an example, I purchased a few gift cards in May and June from the grocery store as Mother’s Day and Father’s Day gifts, and all contributed to my category spend and bonus.